TailfeatherStudios/Compose_It_Yourself/README.md

-# Compose_It_Yourself
+# Compose It Yourself
-A WarioWare DIY-styled editor for music
+A WarioWare DIY-styled editor for music.
+For now, this tool is still in a prototype stage; not every feature is available yet.